 Following a rejuvenating trek, head to Kathmandu to take on another challenge.
-Stray dogs are a sizeable problem in cities across Nepal, not only because of the public health risk.
+Stray dogs are a sizeable problem in cities across Nepal, and not just because of the public health risk.
 From an animal welfare perspective, the majority of these dogs suffer from illness, starvation, and cruelty.
 In response to this, local organizations have formed to spay/neuter homeless dogs and feed and care for the sick and injured with the hopes of rehoming them locally or internationally.
 Give back to the animals that give us unconditional love on your next volunteer vacation.

 Inspiring Volunteer Programs in Nepal

-4. Explore the Peruvian Amazon, then work to protect it
+4. Explore the Peruvian Amazon, then work to preserve it

 Although 60% of the Amazon rainforest lies within Brazil's borders, it also stretches across substantial portions of Peru.
 While massively important to fighting climate change, the Amazon is also home to a large population of Indigenous peoples from over 180 groups.
 Over 3 million species can be in the Amazon making this region among the most biodiverse on the planet.

 While you're exploring this natural wonder, you can add a volunteering component to your dream vacation in Peru.
 One option is to join an organization tracking wildlife biodiversity, trekking through the rainforest to record species encountered and their GIS coordinates.
 Your work can help inform conservation policy and measure the effects of deforestation.